pallets/flask/docs/blueprints.rst

 Blueprints in Flask are intended for these cases:

-* Factor an application into a set of blueprints.
-This is ideal for larger applications; a project could instantiate an application object, initialize several extensions, and register a collection of blueprints.
+* Factor an application into a modular set of related logical components, ideal for larger applications.
+A project could instantiate an application object , register a collection of blueprints on the app.
+This makes code easy to maintain/extend.
 * Register a blueprint on an application at a URL prefix and/or subdomain.
   Parameters in the URL prefix/subdomain become common view arguments (with defaults) across all view functions in the blueprint.